 - Activity 2: STEM Connections to the ShakeAlert EEW System Activity

-- Ms. Emily Holland (California Governor’s Office of Emergency Services) – Co-chair ShakeAlert Educational Resources Working Group
+- Ms. Emily Holland (formerly with California Governor’s Office of Emergency Services) – Co-chair ShakeAlert Educational Resources Working Group

 - Dr. Sara McBride (United States Geological Survey) – ShakeAlert Social Science Coordinator